Charlieee1/Charlieee1/README.md

 ### Hi there 👋
+I'm Charlieee1.
+I like to say my main language is Python 3, so why are all my best repos in Javascript?
+I like scripting stuff to augment the functionality of websites.
+Tampermonkey is my friend :)

 <!--
 **Charlieee1/Charlieee1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.